-Apollo Investment is a closed-end management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940, or the 1940 Act.
+Apollo Investment Corporation ( Apollo Investment or the Company ), a Maryland corporation organized on February 2, 2004, is a closed-end, non-diversified management investment company that has elected to be treated as a business development company (a BDC) under the Investment Company Act of 1940 (the 1940 Act).
+In addition, for tax purposes we have elected to be treated as a regulated investment company, or RIC, under the Internal Revenue Code of 1986, as amended.

 Our investment objective is to generate both current income and capital appreciation through debt and equity investments.
-From time to time, we may invest in public companies that are thinly traded.
+We intend to invest primarily in middle-market companies in the form of mezzanine and senior secured loans, as well as by making direct equity investments in such companies.
+From time to time, we may also invest in public companies whose securities are thinly traded.

 Our portfolio is comprised primarily of investments in long-term subordinated loans, referred to as mezzanine loans, and senior secured loans of private middle-market companies, and from time to time include equity interests such as common stock, warrants or options.
-These investments generally range between \$10 million and \$100 million each, although this investment size may vary proportionately as the size of our capital base changes.
+Our targeted investment typically ranges between \$20 million and \$150 million, although this investment size may vary proportionately as the size of our capital base changes.
 In this prospectus, we use the term middle-market to refer to companies with annual revenues between \$50 million and \$1 billion.